This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

-Saving money isn’t much fun.
+Let’s be honest: Saving money isn’t much fun.
 Most of us do it because it’s the responsible thing to do, not because we really want to save money.
-And be honest: if it weren’t for some awfully clever ways to trick yourself into saving money, it would be really hard.
+If it weren’t for some awfully clever ways to trick yourself into saving money, I know I would have a really hard time saving money consistently.

-Thanks to fast food, high speed internet, and Netflix, you’ve been conditioned to love instant-gratification.
+Thanks to fast food, high speed internet, and Netflix, you and I have been conditioned to love instant-gratification.
 It feels good to get what you want exactly when you want it.
 And I’m right there with you.

 The good news is that I’ve become pretty good at fighting back against my natural urges to spend, and today, I’m sharing the most effective saving tricks I’ve found with you.

-Check out the following 10 ways to trick yourself into saving money.
+Check out the following 10 ways to trick yourself into saving money and put some into practice today.

 1. Treat Yo’ Self